| Australia

 18 October 2008

-"The most
+"The

-interesting beer is First Harvest, a brew involving three hops and
+a brew involving three hops and three

 malts.
-It’s made each autumn from the first hops harvested, and
+It’s made each autumn from the

-a bold flavoured beer.
-Another onsite special is the stout-flavoured
+bold flavoured beer.
+Another onsite

-cream, a chef’s one-off experiment which became a menu fixture by
+cream, a chef’s one-off experiment which

-demand.
-Another eccentric dessert special is Cascade Blonde sorbet."
+Another eccentric dessert special is

 Investigating tours

-and distillery in Hobart, Tasmania.
+of a brewery and distillery in Hobart,

 Available